On June 1, 2016, Instagram is rolling out changes to its API policy, impacting all integration partners, including Hootsuite.

 Update to how comments are displayed (web only)

 To view comments on an Instagram post, you can click View comments below the post to display the comments in-stream.
-Previously the first four comments on each post were always displayed
+Previously the first four comments on each post were always displayed in-stream.

 Removal of Likes preview (iOS mobile app only)